CertNexus CyberSAFE Training Course

 389 Directory Server for Administrators

-- Install and configure 389 Directory Server.
+- Installing and configuring 389 Directory Server.

-- Manage LDAP authentication using SSSD for faster performance.
+- Managing LDAP authentication via SSSD for enhanced performance.

 ABAP Secure code

-14 HoursBy the end of this training, participants will be able to:
+14 HoursUpon completing this training, participants will be capable of:

-- Explain application security and common vulnerabilities
+- Explaining application security and potential vulnerabilities

-- Describe best practices for ABAP programming and handling SY-SUBRC
+- Describing ABAP programming best practices and the handling of SY-SUBRC

-- Describe various security testing tools and their applications
+- Describing security testing tools

-- Interactive lectures and discussions to enhance understanding
+- Interactive lectures and discussions

-- Extensive exercises and practical sessions for hands-on learning
+- Extensive exercises and practical work

-- Hands-on implementation in a live-lab environment to apply concepts in real-time
+- Hands-on implementation in a live-lab environment

 Active Directory for Admins